 While a VPN isn’t necessary if your employees access data in the office on your company network, the same isn’t true if someone is remote.
 You can’t guarantee the security of the internet connection when people aren’t in the office.
 If someone is snooping on that traffic, data can get exposed.

 A VPN stops this from happening.
 People using a VPN have encrypted internet traffic.
 If someone is trying to steal data, all they’ll see is gibberish.
+If you’re a Google Chrome user, you’ll want to use the best vpn for chrome.
+Since online privacy is important, it’s recommended you make using a VPN a habit whenever you’re surfing the web.

 4. Perform Regular Backups